(See also: Job Interview Lesson Plan (Upper-Intermediate))

 B) interview your student, with fictional credentials, for an alternative job

-The benefit of option A is that it will be more practical and applicable for the student in his/her field.
+The benefit of option A is that it will be more practical and applicable to the student in his/her field.
 The drawbacks are that you may not have the custom knowledge required in that field to ask relevant questions, or that your student may be sick of his/her field.
-If neither of these drawbacks apply, choose this option.
+If neither of these drawbacks applies, choose this option.
 Jump to point 2 below.

 The benefit of option B is that the lessons generally prove to be more fun.
 This option allows the student to be more creative and imagine interviewing for a completely different job.
 If you choose to have a student interview for a job outside his or her field, then I recommend allowing your student to also use a fictional educational background + job experience in their interview, since in reality, they would not be interviewed for a non-entry level job they are completely unqualified for.
 While the content of this type of interview may be different, the structure and techniques will be similar, and therefore the lesson is still quite beneficial (although perhaps less applicable).